plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 #### 2.1.1 Don't Violate Politiques

-While acting in a Rôle, you may not violate any Politiques of the Rôle itself or of any Circle containing the Rôle.
+While acting in a Rôle, you may not violate any Politiques of the Rôle itself or of any Cercle containing the Rôle.

 #### 2.1.2 Don't Impact Domaines

 In service of your Rôle, you have the authority to impact and control your Rôle's Domaines.

-You may also impact any Domaine held by a Circle containing your Rôle and not further delegated, or any Domaine such a Circle itself may impact.
+You may also impact any Domaine held by a Cercle containing your Rôle and not further delegated, or any Domaine such a Cercle itself may impact.
 But if you believe your impact will be substantially difficult or expensive to undo, you need advance permission.

-You may not exert control or cause a material impact on a Domaine delegated to a Rôle or Circle that doesn't contain your Rôle, unless you get permission.
+You may not exert control or cause a material impact on a Domaine delegated to a Rôle or Cercle that doesn't contain your Rôle, unless you get permission.
 Nor may you do so on a Domaine owned by another sovereign entity without permission.

 When you need permission to impact a Domaine, you may get it from whomever controls that Domaine.
 You may also get permission by announcing your intent to take a specific action, and inviting anyone with a relevant Domaine to object.
 You must then wait a reasonable time to allow responses.
 If no one objects in that time, you then have permission to impact any Domaines owned by any Rôle in the Organisation that your announcement reached.
 You may assume a written announcement reached anyone who typically reads messages in the channel you used.
 Any permission so granted only applies while taking the specific action you announced.
 A Politique may further change or constrain this process.

 #### 2.1.3 Don't Spend Money

 While energizing your Rôle, you may not spend any money or other assets unless you first get authorized to do so.
-This authorization must come from a Circle that already has control of those resources for spending Raison d’Êtres.
-It counts as spending if you dispose of significant property of the Circle, or significantly limit any of its rights.
+This authorization must come from a Cercle that already has control of those resources for spending Raison d’Êtres.
+It counts as spending if you dispose of significant property of the Cercle, or significantly limit any of its rights.

-To get authorized to spend, you must announce your intent to spend in writing to the Circle you're seeking authorization from.
-You must share this announcement where all Circle Members of that Circle will typically see it.
+To get authorized to spend, you must announce your intent to spend in writing to the Cercle you're seeking authorization from.
+You must share this announcement where all Cercle Members of that Cercle will typically see it.
 Your statement must include the reason for the spending, and the Rôle you'll spend from.
 You must then wait a reasonable time to allow consideration and responses.
 Any recipient of your announcement may escalate the spending for extra consideration.
-You may not proceed with the spending if escalated, however a Circle Lead of that Circle may reverse an escalation, as may the person who escalated it.
+You may not proceed with the spending if escalated, however a Cercle Lead of that Cercle may reverse an escalation, as may the person who escalated it.
 Once a reasonable time has passed and no escalations stand, your Rôle gains control of those resources.
 You may spend them for your stated Raison d’Être, or further authorize others to.
-The Circle you got authorization from in turn loses this control, however a Circle Lead of that Circle may revoke the authorization at any time.
+The Cercle you got authorization from in turn loses this control, however a Cercle Lead of that Cercle may revoke the authorization at any time.

-A Politique may change this process in any way, or directly authorize a Rôle to control spending of the Circle's resources.
+A Politique may change this process in any way, or directly authorize a Rôle to control spending of the Cercle's resources.

 ### 2.2 Responsibility of Rôle-Fillers